-Chinese millennials, or those born between 1981 and 1996, will be the consumer group with the greatest spending power in China in the coming years.
-At 451 million, they represent over 31% of the current population and account for 65% of growth in China’s total consumption spending.
+Chinese millennials, or those born between 1981 and 1999, are fast becoming China’s highest spending consumers.
+They account for 65% of growth in China’s total consumption spending.
 By 2024, their average annual income will increase to US$13,000, further boosting consumer spending.

-Having only experienced economic growth and prosperity, these consumers are tenacious about having experiencing the best the world can offer.
+Having grown up only knowing economic growth and prosperity, these consumers are tenacious about experiencing the best the world can offer.
 They are also well-educated and worldly.
 25% of them hold a bachelor’s degree or higher, while more than half are passport holders.
-With money to spend as they wish, they are confident, independent minded, and determined to display it through consumption.
+With money to spend as they wish, they are confident, independent minded, and determined to express this through consumption.

 The Big Spenders

 Chinese millennials are part of China’s one-child generation.
 Unlike their parents, they spend more and save less.
-They enjoy greater financial freedom and have the desire for quality and experience.
+They enjoy greater financial freedom and desire quality and experiences.
 Millennials are known to be big spenders.
 They seek the instant gratification they feel after making a large purchase.

 Their appetite for “experiential luxury,” however, outshines the desire to own things.
 They spend more on travelling and gourmet dining than shopping for designer clothes and bags.
-For alcohol, they go for beverages that will provide them with a unique drinking experience, like unusual wines and handpicked craft beers.
+For alcohol, they go for beverages that will provide them with a unique drinking experience, such as unusual wines and handpicked craft beers.

 Millennials’ preference for unique purchases is an expression of their individuality.
-The products they buy must be an extension of their experience and a means to stand out among their peers.
-Overall brand image is important and this includes product quality, price, consumer experience, and even company values.
+The products they buy must be an extension of their personality and a means to stand out among their peers.
+Overall brand image is important, including product quality, price, consumer experience, and even company values.

 Top Spending Markets

-Harbin Brewery, founded in 1900, is China’s oldest surviving brewery.
-After going through several ownerships, including the Russians, it was returned to the Chinese government in 1950 when Joseph Stalin ordered the return of Chinese assets.
-In 2013, SABMiller bought 29.6% of the company.
+Harbin Brewery, founded in 1900, is China’s oldest operating brewery.
+After going through several owners, it was returned to the Chinese government in 1950 when the Soviet Union ordered the return of Chinese assets.
+In 2013, SABMiller bought a 29.6% stake in the company.
 A year after, it was taken over by Anheuser-Busch, its current owner.

-According to Kantar’s BrandZ, Harbin Beer enjoys the strongest following and increase in loyalty among the Chinese millennials among the top 10 selling brands in the country.
+According to Kantar’s BrandZ, Harbin Beer enjoys the strongest following and increase in loyalty among Chinese millennials compared to the other top 10 selling brands in the country.
 In recent years, it has been targeting China’s younger generations, working hard to change consumer brand perception from old and boring to fun and playful.

-Harbin Beer is determined to prove that the younger consumers are open to old Chinese brands, as long as these brands can connect with them.
-Its “Happy Together” sales and marketing campaign and partnership with celebrity endorsers and hip-hop musicians are effective in engaging its young clientele.
+Harbin Beer is determined to prove that younger consumers are open to old Chinese brands, as long as these brands can connect with them.
+Its “Happy Together” sales and marketing campaign and partnerships with celebrity endorsers and hip-hop musicians are effective in engaging young consumers.

-In 2017, the brewery collaborated with China’s eSports in its bid to win over engage with an elusive audience – young males aged 18-29.
-Just last year, it featured the Brazilian footballer, Neymar, in its summer campaign.
+The brewery has struggled to win over young males aged 18-29.
+These are one of the largest beer-drinking groups.
+In 2017, the brewery collaborated with China’s eSports organizations and in 2018 featured the Brazilian footballer, Neymar, in its summer campaign.
 For many years, Harbin has been an official sponsor of NBA China.
 It is also the first Chinese beer brand to sponsor the World Cup.

 The Case of Wolf Blass

-World Blass wines are exported to over 50 countries around the world.
+Wolf Blass wines are exported to over 50 countries around the world.
 In China, the brand is included in the list of the top 5 best-selling wines from Australia, which includes Penfolds and Rawsons Retreat.
-In the first half of 2019, Wolf Blass’ parents company, Treasury Wine Estates Ltd, reported an increase of 32.4% in its Asia sales, including China.
+In the first half of 2019, Wolf Blass’ parents company, Treasury Wine Estates, reported an increase of 32.4% in its Asia sales, including China.

-Wolf Bass enters the global market by offering a variety of flavors, from soft and sweet-tasting to the dry and firm-tasting wines.
+Wolf Blass offers a variety of wines with different profiles, from soft and sweet-tasting to the dry and firm-tasting wines.
 It uses color-coded wine ranges depending on the price, making it easy for consumers to decide what to buy depending on their budget.
 This works particularly well for young Chinese drinkers who are adventurous with their purchases.

-In 2015, Wolf Brass launched its “#After6” campaign.
+In 2015, Wolf Blass launched its “#After6” campaign.
 It taps into the young Chinese wine market, motivating them to embrace a modern lifestyle filled with fun and colorful moments.
-Aside from driving brand awareness, the campaign also encouraged consumers to see wine as an everyday occasion.
+Aside from driving brand awareness, the campaign also encouraged consumers to see wine drinking as an everyday occasion.

-The brand also formed multi-year partnership with NBA in Greater China which includes mainland China, Hong Kong, Taiwan and Macau.
-Wolf Blass promoted its entire range to the millions of Chinese fans via in-store and online competitions.
+The brand also formed multi-year partnership with the NBA in Greater China which includes Mainland China, Hong Kong, Taiwan, and Macau.
+Wolf Blass promoted its entire range to millions of Chinese fans via in-store and online competitions.
 It was also active in NBA Mitan, a weekly streaming program aired on Tencent, China’s biggest online TV channel.

-By finding a professional and flexible local partner, companies will have better chances of success in China.
+By an expert and experienced local partner, brands will minimize their risks and maximize their chance of success in China.
 They will be able help you better tailor your products to meet the needs of local consumers, as well as guide you through the cultural and logistical hurdles in this fast-changing market.